 Dedicated hosting means you have your own private server which is solely used for your website.

-Here you have the complete autonomy to choose your operating system, memory capacity, and software that you want to use on your server.
+Here you have the complete autonomy to choose the operating system, memory capacity, and software that you want to use on your server.

 It gives you complete freedom to modify the server configuration according to your requirements.